 Some azoles, including voriconazole, have been associated with prolongation of the QT interval on the electrocardiogram.
 During clinical development and post-marketing surveillance, there have been rare cases of arrhythmias, (including ventricular arrhythmias such as torsade de pointes), cardiac arrests and sudden deaths in patients taking voriconazole.
 These cases usually involved seriously ill patients with multiple confounding risk factors, such as history of cardiotoxic chemotherapy, cardiomyopathy, hypokalemia and concomitant medications that may have been contributory.

-Voriconazole should be administered with caution to patients with these potentially proarrhythmic conditions.
+Voriconazole should be administered with caution to patients with potentially proarrhythmic conditions, such as:

 Infusion Related Reactions